Work Place Injuries

 3. To receive sick and/or annual leave on a prorated basis in conjunction with workers’ compensation according to the formula approved by the State Budget and Control Board.

-The effect of each available option on the employee’s future leave can be explained to the employee by the workers’ compensation administrator before the election of method is made.
+The effect of each available option on the employee’s future leave can be explained to the employee by the university workers’ compensation administrator if necessary before the election of method is made.
 The election shall be in writing and signed by the employee and the person who explains the options.
 The election of the employee is irrevocable as to each individual accident or work-related illness.
 Regardless of which method of disability compensation an employee elects, he/she would continue to be eligible for payment of medical costs provided by the State Accident Fund.